Applications now open for 2019 Waza to Kokoro Seminars!

 - Proficiency in hands-on stonework and other manual skills

-International students with English proficiency are welcome to apply.
-Application materials required include a one-page form, short biography, current CV, and images of professional work.
+International students are welcome to apply.
+Application materials required are a one-page form, short biography, current CV, and images of professional work.
 The seminars typically take place in late summer and fall and applications are accepted generally from October until March.
 Calls for applications will always be posted on this page.
 Full tuition for the seminar is $2,950 for the intermediate-level and $2,000 for the beginner-level.
 Scholarships and early payment discounts are offered in a limited amount to qualified applicants, with professionals at Japanese gardens receiving highest priority.
 Any questions about the seminar can be directed to [email protected].

 My personal goals were exceeded as the seminar immersed us in the Japanese culture and explained the reasons behind many techniques and ideas used in Japanese gardens.